rsutton1/vim-config/README.md

 These scripts are [idempotent](http://stackoverflow.com/a/1077421).
 This means if the configuration ever gets into a weird state, you can simply rerun these scripts to start over.

+These scripts are tested and working with Ubuntu 14.04, vim 7.4, and tmux 1.8.

 ## How to use it

 Clone this repo to your local machine: